gitter-badger/html-screen-capture-js/README.md

 <a name="howToOverrideDefaultOptions"></a>
 ### How To Override Default Options

-When calling any API function, you can change any default option value by defining a similar named property on the overrideOptions parameter.
+When calling any API function, you can change any default option value by defining a similarly named property on the overrideOptions parameter.

 ```sh
 htmlScreenCapturer.getAsElement(